tyler569/nightingale/README.md

 ## Building nightingale

-Nightingale uses the CMake build system and defaults to the `clang` compiler.
+Nightingale uses the CMake build system, and you can find package requirements in the GitHub Actions workflow files.

-The only uncommon package you will need is the `grub-mkrescue` tool provided by grub2.
-This is usually packaged with grub2 or in a 'grub tools' package.

-- Execute `./make` in the root of the project.
+- To build, execute `make` in the root of the project.
-- To run, use `./run` - its help text will show the available options
+- To run, use `./run.rb` - its help text will show the available options

 ## Project map